PaymagicXYZ/dustsweeper-takerbot/README.md

 botSettings: {
   conractAddress: '0xb09582787Be1C764C7A15bfF032e133691a5b435',
   refreshInterval: 60 * 1, // 1 minute, how often the cron job will initiate the bot's script
-  fromBlock: 18192415 - 8 * 224688, // The block from which the bot will monitor allowance events for the Dustsweeper contract
   chunkSizeForPreparation: 10, // The number of orders for the preparation script
   chunkSizeForTokenMonitoring: 50, // size of chunks with token address to monitor and check allowances
   maxMakersLengthToJoin: 5, // Depending on the length of makers, which SC call data should be joined